LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 submit data to a Lasso-enabled database.

 .. note::
-   Due to the iText implementation of PDF support in Lasso 9, PDF files created may contain only one form.
+   Due to the iText implementation of PDF support in Lasso, PDF files created may contain only one form.